 For doctors, surgeons, and nurses working in hospitals, it’s impossible not to notice the growing threat.

-By 2050, 10 million people globally will die each year, as the potent diseases of previous centuries return to their old force.
 “Over the past decade we’ve seen a rapid increase in the number of infections caused by the E. coli bacteria,” says Johan Tham, an expert in treating infectious diseases at Malmo University Hospital in southern Sweden.
 “E. coli bacteria which produce enzymes called ESBLs are resistant to many of our most common antibiotics.
 It means we’re often being forced to treat fairly minor infections with intravenous antibiotics, and sometimes these bacteria are even resistant to those.”

 Tham describes a recent case in which a patient in his late twenties had sustained a fever while on holiday in Thailand.
 After being prescribed antibiotics by a local clinic, he returned home apparently cured.
 But within a couple of weeks, his health changed rapidly and unexpectedly for the worse.

 The source of the initial fever was a hardy strain of E. coli.
 Resistant to most common medicines, the infection had moved into the patent’s bloodstream.
 “He went into severe septic shock and had to be rushed into intensive care,” Tham says.

 This particular patient was fortunate.
 A secondary treatment eventually cleared up the infection.
 But in many other patients, drugs have not worked at all, resulting in amputations or even fatalities.